Conglomerate (mathematics): Corollaries

 Formally this construction describes a model of the initial axiomatic set theory (ZFC/NBG/MK) in the extension of this theory ("ZFC/NBG/MK+Grothendieck universe") with $U$ as the universe.

-If the initial axiomatic set theory admits the idea of proper class (i.e. an object that can't be an element of any other object, like the class $Set$ of all sets in NBG and in MK), then these objects (proper classes) are discarded from the consideration in the new theory ("NBG/MK+Grothendieck universe").
+If the initial axiomatic set theory admits the idea of a proper class (i.e. an object that can't be an element of any other object, like the class $Set$ of all sets in NBG and in MK), then these objects (proper classes) are discarded from the consideration in the new theory ("NBG/MK+Grothendieck universe").
 However, (not counting the possible problems caused by the supplementary axiom of existence of $U$) this in some sense does not lead to a loss of information about objects of the old theory (NBG or MK) since its representation as a model in the new theory ("NBG/MK+Grothendieck universe") means that what can be proved in NBG/MK about its usual objects called classes (including proper classes) can be proved as well in "NBG/MK+Grothendieck universe" about its classes (i.e. about subsets of $U$, including subsets that are not elements of $U$, which are analogs of proper classes from NBG/MK).
 At the same time, the new theory is not equivalent to the initial one, since some extra propositions about classes can be proved in "NBG/MK+Grothendieck universe" but not in NBG/MK.